Advertise with Us!

 I work for the loan management division of a company that finances large purchases (furniture, refrigerators, etc.).
 My coworkers manage our accounts and I support them and management with data analysis and workflow automation.
 Since there is such a focus on productivity, short delivery time is often the most important thing, right after “How many FTEs will that save?”
 So I use Python for its flexibility and the speed at which it allows me to write usable code.
 I can cover more bases much more quickly than I could with something like .NET, Java, or any Windows scripting utilities, and none of my work is user-facing, so I don’t need extensive GUI capabilities.
 Python fits this niche perfectly.

-Python has a simple syntax, so it’s easier to express logic in a few lines of code which in turn allows to read and debug the code easily.
+Python has a simple syntax, so it’s easier to express logic in a few lines of code which in turn allows us to read and debug the code easily.
 It’s also simple enough for the clients to understand, which makes for more convenient collaboration.

 Python has a wide range of development tools